Chapter 10:

 Pushing the door with no regard for the struggling Nima, a bright man with an even brighter smile entered the room.
 From the way he carried himself, it was obvious to Yumino who this hero was without having to look twice.

-"Excuse me..." said a voice from the entrance, followed by the entry of a girl carrying around a large sword.
+"Excuse me..." said another voice from the entrance, followed by the entry of a girl carrying around a large sword.

 "So, where is the girl?"

 "Ah!"
 Averin screamed as she entered the room.
-"Nima, are you okay?"
+"Nima, are you okay?
+What happened to her?"
+Averin asked in a worried voice as the ran to the elven lady's side.

 "That's what I'd like to know...
 She's been behaving completely different from how she was when we were all together.
 Now, for no reason, she drinks until she can barely stand."